jlink/property-based-testing/pbt-java/blog-series/5_patterns.md

 }
 ```

-Mind that this property actually _does_ check the desired functional property
+Mind that this property actually _does_ check a desired functional quality
 of `List.sort`.
-In this case we might consider forgo example-based
+In this case we might even consider forgo example-based
 testing completely.